 Net result, the team is taking Eric’s request as genuine and not as a trap that it is.

 The divide of opinion shows us some of the characters’ dynamic.

 Dorothy finds the whole thing troublesome.
 Beatrice being a civilian and more naive is quite okay with a little more work to reunite both siblings.
-I’ve noticed that Chise doesn’t give much an opinion.
-Perhaps, because she know it isn’t her place or perhaps she doesn’t have much to contribute to the planning place.
+I’ve noticed that Chise doesn’t give much of an opinion.
+Perhaps, because she knows it isn’t her place or perhaps she doesn’t have much to contribute to the planning place.
 Chise, functions best as the muscle of the group.
 Notice that Dorothy asked for Ange’s opinion here.
 While Dorothy is the official leader of the team, she usually defers to Ange when not passing orders by control or in the field.

 Ange: Drug Eric and carry him over the wall alone.

 This is a good, safe plan even with the knowledge of what is to come.
 Also, the best plan if you want Eric to be alive at the end of the episode with minimum danger for the spy team.

 For our team, a drugged Eric could not interfere with their operation and risk it.
 The downside is Eric’s loyalty though.
 As much as I like him Eric carries integral information like the “Princess being a spy thing” and of course the team’s base of operation as well as their names and faces.
 Out of the team’s watchful eye, any of that information reaching Duke Normandy is dangerous.

 On the other hand, if Eric turns out traitor, he will be on the other side of the wall with no support and be actively watched by control.
 Considering how quickly switched to Plan B, they are probably planning to watch Eric anyway even at the other side of the wall.

 Princess: Are you sure we couldn’t let them defect together anyway?
 I mean, it would be so sad to tear them apart.